arivictor/intentional-architecture-in-python/book/1-philosophy.md

 **Greenfield project starting from scratch:**

 No existing code to work around.
 You choose your database, your framework, your patterns.
-Your constraint is uncertainty—you don't know if the project will succeed.
+Your constraint is uncertainty, you don't know if the project will succeed.

 **The right architecture:** Start simple.
 Prove the concept works.
 Don't build for scale you don't have.
 Use boring, proven technology.
 Defer abstractions until you understand the domain better.